Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Experiments

 \section{Experiments}

 In this section, we evaluate \methodName to see how controllable the video generation is, \emph{i.e.}, how much the generated object motion correlates with the input motion control (see next section), and to assess the image and sequence quality on three datasets with different scene and texture complexities, as well as different object dynamics.
-In the latter case, we report several video quality metrics, such as FVD~\cite{Unterthiner2018TowardsAG} and average LPIPS~\cite{zhang2018unreasonable}, PSNR, SSIM~\cite{Wang2004ImageQA} and FID~\cite{Parmar2022OnAR}.
-Implementation and training details are provided in the supplementary material.
+We report several metrics, such as FVD~\cite{Unterthiner2018TowardsAG} and average LPIPS~\cite{zhang2018unreasonable}, PSNR, SSIM~\cite{Wang2004ImageQA} and FID~\cite{Parmar2022OnAR}.
+Implementation and training details are in the supplementary material.